1rives/tmrank/README.md

 ## Project Background

 This project was initially developed as a rushed exam and has undergone some adjustments and refactoring to improve its functionality and code quality.

-TMRank is an unofficial project and is not affiliated with Nadeo.

-## License
-TMRank is released under the MIT License.